HMS Herald (H138): Design and construction

 The Hecla-class were designed as combined hydrographic and oceanographic survey ships, built to merchant ship standards and of similar design to RRS Discovery.
 Herald was the fourth ship of the class and was built to an improved design to the three earlier Heclas.
-She was laid down at the Scottish shipbuilder Robb Caledon's Leith shipyard on 9 November 1971, was launched on 4 October 1973 and completed on 31 October 1974.
+She was laid down at the Robb Caledon's Leith shipyard on 9 November 1971, was launched on 4 October 1973 and completed on 31 October 1974.
 She had the Pennant number A138.

 Herald was 79.3 m long, with a beam of 15.0 m and a draught of 4.7 m.
 Displacement was 2000 LT standard and 2945 LT full load.
 She had diesel-electric propulsion, with three Paxman Ventura 12-cylinder diesel engines rated at 1280 bhp powering two electric motors, rated at a total of 2000 hp and driving one propeller shaft, giving a speed of 14 kn.
 She had a range of 12000 nmi at a speed of 11 kn.
 The ship had a complement of 128 officers and other ranks.